 Mites represent arachnids, which means that they share characters with much bigger organisms, such as spiders, skorpions or harvestmen.
 Their bodies consist of specialized bundles of segments, named tagmata.
 Two major tagmata are differed from each other in arachnids: prosoma, including legs and mouthparts, and opisthosoma, including for example the digestive and the reproductive systems.

-Mites are not longer just mites.
-The former two clades of mites, Parasitiformes and Acariformes, originally considered as sister taxa, were in the modern systematics reconstructed to be diphyletic.
-That means, there was no commor ancestor, from which only those two clades derived.
-There is no close relationship between them,each clade is most closely related to different groups of arachnids.
+Mites are according to some acarological scientists eventually not longer just mites.
+The former two clades of mites, Parasitiformes and Acariformes, originally considered as sister taxa, were in some modern systematics reconstructed to be diphyletic.
+That would mean, there was no commor ancestor, from which only those two clades derived, the two major clades would be polyphyletic with no close relationship between them, each clade is assumed being closely related to different groups of arachnids (e.g. Psedoscorpions and Opiliones).
 Thus, when I talk about mites, I am talking about the clade Acariformes.

 Mites of the Acariformes and body plan